Presidential Endowment Funds

 Theall Research Fund

 Established in 1987 when Donald Theall retired as President & Vice-Chancellor.
-The fund supports a one-time research grant to support a junior faculty member (at the university for five years or less) or a faculty member on a Limited Term Appointment.
+The fund supports a one-time research grant to support a junior faculty member (at the university for five years or less), a faculty member on a Limited Term Appointment or a sessional faculty member.
 A call for submission will go out during the fall term.